Mary Neese, 53, Morgantown, US

 The day after they publicly confirmed Skylar's remains had been found, Shelia took to Twitter and put up a montage of pictures of her and Skylar.
 Rest easy Skylar, you'll ALWAYS be my best friend, she wrote.
 Her blatant lie brought a lump to my throat.
 Still, she never breathed a word about her involvement.

 It was only after Rachel Shoaf, then 17, pleaded guilty to second-degree murder in May 2013 that things changed.
-Shelia Eddy, then 18, was finally arrested, and in January this year she pleaded guilty to first-degree murder.
+Shelia Eddy, then 18, was finally arrested, and in January 2014 she pleaded guilty to first-degree murder.
 Shelia was sentenced to life in prison while Rachel was handed a 30-year jail term.

 Dave and I were in court to discover our girl's last words.
 'Why?' she'd cried as those girls stabbed her and it breaks my heart to think of how confused she must've been.